bbcf/bbcflib/doc/tutorial_demultiplexing.rst

 Defining several groups (with `Add group of runs`) means that the demultiplexing will be done separately for each group of runs.
 When a group is composed by several runs (defined with `Add run in this group`), then all the reads coming from the different datasets will be merged up and considered as a single fastq file.

 Do not forget to name each group.
 This name is used for naming the results files as well as in the reports.
-This name should be identical to the one used in the primer file (see `demultiplexing options`).
 Make sure to use short names without spaces (prefer "_" character to separate words) and without any special characters in it (e.g,  %&?! ...)

 General Parameters